Title IX Sexual Conduct and Harassment Information

 Center for Safety & Change [Confidential Services]

 Center for Safety & Change offers free and confidential services to victims and survivors of domestic violence, sexual assault, human trafficking and other crimes.
-If you have questions about these topics or need someone to talk to, please feel free to stop by Lauren’s office.
+If you have questions about these topics or need someone to talk to, please feel free to reach out to Natalie.
 Services are for victims and survivors, but also concerned friends and family members as well.
-If you can’t make this time, Lauren is also available by appointment.
+If you can’t make this time, Natalieis also available by appointment.
 Her email is firstname.lastname@example.org.
-You can also reach Lauren on the 24/7 hotline number.
+You can also reach Natalie on the 24/7 hotline number.

 Public Safety and Security